enyojs/ares-project/hermes/README.md

 It can be started standlone using the following command-line (or a similar one):

-in which case it can be tested using `curl` by a command-line like the following one:
+...in which case it can be tested using `curl` by a command-line like the following one:

 	$ curl \
 		-F "file=@config.xml;filename=config.xml" \